GenEpi-psych-UMG/Two_Step_Imputation/README.md

 # Two-Step imputation workflow

 This pipeline is designed to generate the intermediate panel that is required as an input for the two-step imputation workflow.
-The main workflow aims to overcome the technical bias due two batch effect between different genotyped cohorts.
+The main workflow aims to overcome the technical bias due to batch effects between differently genotyped cohorts.
 The whole worflow is represented in the figure below.
 ![Alt Text](Images/workflow.png)

 Full description, testing and evaluation of the workflow is available in the manuscript.